-To make use of the audio inputs connected to the 6416i, the module must be connected to another Pro64 device somewhere in the network that can output its digital data.
+To use the analog audio outputs on the 6416o, the module must be connected to another Pro64 device somewhere in the network that can provide inputs.
 This Pro64 device can be a standalone analog or digital module or a console interface card.
 The diagrams that follow use generic input and output module icons.
 Any Pro64 I/O device can be substituted unless otherwise noted.